top of page

 Up until now, work and children have probably dictated the daily pattern of your life.
 When the children have gone, and work is no more, what will get you out of bed each day?
 When there is no team waiting for you, no morning meeting, and no structure, life can seem to be without purpose.
 What will keep you motivated and active day after day, looking forward to the future with excitement and energy?
 Do not underestimate Purpose!
 What will yours be?

-3. Do you plan to continue working, somehow?
+3. Do you plan to continue working?

 Retirement from the overseas job does not have to mean doing anything but walking the dog and pottering about in the garden all day long.
 It is quite likely that you will want to continue doing something useful, and this is the time to shape your life exactly how YOU want it to look.
 It could be a new job, part-time, perhaps?
 It could be volunteering.
 What would you like to happen?

-4. What Skills to you have to transfer to a new kind of working life?
+4. What skills to you have to transfer to a new kind of working life?

 Regardless of what your main career in life has been, you will have transferable skills, interests and passions that can translate into a new kind of life – a life you would like to have.
 Do you know what those skills are, and the direction you would like to move into?
 What skills can you put to good use, that have been hidden so far?

-5. Who will you BE?
+5. Who will you be?

 Your personal identity could well be intricately interwoven with your former job title.
 So, who are you when you are no longer the General Manager, Finance Director, Director of F&B?
 How will you introduce yourself to new people, when you are no longer the corporate guy?
 Who do you wish to BE when you retire and how do you wish to be seen?
 Do you want people to remember you as ‘the former general manager’, or will you be able to carve out a new identity for yourself?